Skip to content

 Water retention:

-An acne breakout:
+An acne outbreak:

 Acne breakouts are considered a premenstrual symptom because they usually occur in the days before your period starts, during the luteal phase of the menstrual cycle.